-Mentors are members of the community who gives their time on a voluntary (unpaid) basis to Le Chéile.
-Mentor are aged over 20 years of age and will be able to offer your young person some support and general guidance, they will also be a role model and friend to your teen.
+A Parent Mentor is a member of the community who gives their time on a voluntary (unpaid) basis to Le Chéile.
+Parent Mentors are over 25 years old and are able to offer the parent some support and general guidance; they can also discuss parenting issues with you on a regular basis.

-Mentors go through a strict recruitment procedure, including individual interview, Garda background check, reference check, identification check and all Mentors have attended an intensive training course.
+Parent Mentors undergo a thorough recruitment procedure, including individual interview, Garda check, reference check, identification check and all Parent Mentors are required to attend an intensive training course.

-Mentors are chosen because of their ability to listen, their understanding of the needs of young people, their ability to work with young people, their motivation and positivity.
+Parent Mentors are chosen primarily because of their ability to listen, their understanding of the needs of the parents, their ability to work with parents and to deal with parenting issues, their motivation and their positivity.

 What will it cost?